What to Eat to Naturally Fight Fatigue

 A handful of chia seeds, sesame seeds, or pumpkin seeds with breakfast can give you the energy you need to start the day.
 They also blend very well into smoothies, yogurts, and juices.

-Chia seeds, for example, stabilize the nervous system, while sesame seeds improve your synthesis of endorphins.
-That’s why you shouldn’t underestimate them starting now.
+Chia seeds, for example, stabilize the nervous system, while sesame seeds promote the synthesis of endorphins.
+Therefore, don’t underestimate their benefits.
+They also contain essential fatty acids in their composition.

 This dairy product is a perfect option if you’re on a diet or want to be sure you get your daily dose of calcium.